mitchross/k3s-argocd-proxmox/README.md

 - **System Extensions**: GPU, storage, and other drivers enabled via config
 - **SOPS**: Used for encrypting Talos secrets
 - **No plaintext secrets in Git**

+#### Upgrading Nodes
+When a new version of Talos is released or system extensions in `iac/talos/talconfig.yaml` are changed, follow this process to upgrade your nodes.
+This method uses the direct `upgrade` command to ensure the new system image is correctly applied, which is more reliable than `apply-config` for image changes.

+**Important:** Always upgrade control plane nodes **one at a time**, waiting for each node to successfully reboot and rejoin the cluster before proceeding to the next.
+This prevents losing etcd quorum.
+Worker nodes can be upgraded in parallel after the control plane is healthy.

+1.  **Update Configuration**:
+    Modify `iac/talos/talconfig.yaml` with the new `talosVersion` or changes to `systemExtensions`.

+2.  **Ensure Environment is Set**:
+    Make sure your `TALOSCONFIG` variable is pointing to your generated cluster configuration file as described in the Quick Start.

+3.  **Upgrade a Control Plane Node**:
+    Run the following commands from the root of the repository.
+Replace `<node-name>` and `<node-ip>` with the target node's details.
+Run this for each control plane node sequentially.

+    ```bash
+    # Example for the first control plane node
+    NODE_NAME="talos-cluster-control-00"
+    NODE_IP="192.168.10.100" # Replace with your node's IP
+    INSTALLER_URL=$(talhelper genurl installer -c iac/talos/talconfig.yaml -n "$NODE_NAME")
+    talosctl upgrade --nodes "$NODE_IP" --image "$INSTALLER_URL"
+    ```
+    Wait for the command to complete and verify the node is healthy with `talosctl health --nodes <node-ip>` before moving to the next control plane node.

+4.  **Upgrade Worker Nodes**:
+    Once the control plane is fully upgraded and healthy, you can upgrade the worker nodes.
+These can be run in parallel from separate terminals.
+    ```bash
+    # Example for the GPU worker node
+    NODE_NAME="talos-cluster-gpu-worker-00"
+    NODE_IP="192.168.10.200" # Replace with your node's IP
+    INSTALLER_URL=$(talhelper genurl installer -c iac/talos/talconfig.yaml -n "$NODE_NAME")
+    talosctl upgrade --nodes "$NODE_IP" --image "$INSTALLER_URL"
+    ```

 ## 🗄️ MinIO S3 Backup Configuration